Workstation: 3M computer

-A high-end workstation of the early 1980s with the three Ms, or a "3M computer" (coined by Raj Reddy and his colleagues at CMU), has one megabyte of RAM, a megapixel display (roughly 1000×1000 pixels), and one "MegaFLOPS" compute performance (at least one million floating-point operations per second).
-RFC 782 defines the workstation environment more generally as "hardware and software dedicated to serve a single user", and that it provisions additional shared resources.
-This is at least one order of magnitude beyond the capacity of the personal computer of the time.
-The original 1981 IBM Personal Computer has 16 KB memory, a text-only display, and floating-point performance around 1 kFLOPS (30 kFLOPS with the optional 8087 math coprocessor).
-Other features beyond the typical personal computer include networking, graphics acceleration, and high-speed internal and peripheral data buses.
+In the early 1980s, the target for high-end workstations was the "3M computer", as defined by Raj Reddy: a megabyte of memory, a megapixel display (roughly 1000×1000 pixels), and one mega-instruction per second processor (at least one million floating-point operations per second).
+This was at least one order of magnitude beyond the capacity of the personal computer of the time.
+The original 1981 IBM Personal Computer had 16 KB memory, a text-only display, and floating-point performance around 1 kFLOPS (30 kFLOPS with the optional 8087 math coprocessor).